 In comparison with the Delta III submarine the diameter of the pressure hull was increased and the bow was lengthened.
-As a result the displacement of the submarine was increased by 1,200 tons and it was 12 meters longer.
+Simply to reduce noise the length was increased by 12 ft (167 m instead of 155), which of course led to an increase in tonnage (13 600 tons instead of 13 000) and a slight decrease in maximum underwater speed (from 25 to 23 knots).
 To increase the reliability of the pressure hull, the tip and intercut-off bulkheads are made of specially processed steel.

-Unlike previous modifications, the Delta IV submarine is able to fire missiles in any direction from a constant course in a circular sector.
+Unlike previous modifications, the Delta IV submarine was able to fire missiles in any direction from a constant course in a circular sector.
 The underwater firing of the ballistic missiles can be conducted at a depth of 55 meters while cruising at a speed of 6-7 knots.
 All the missiles can be fired in a single salvo.

 The battle management system "Omnibus-BDRM" controls all combat activities, processing data and commanding the torpedo and missile-torpedo weapons.
 The "Shlyuz" navigation system provides for the improved accuracy of the missiles and is capable of stellar navigation at periscope depths.
 The navigational system also employs two floating antenna buoys to receive radio-messages, target destination data and satellite navigation signals at great depth.
 The submarine is also equipped with the "Skat- VDRM" hydroacoustic system.

 During the development of the 667BDRM SSBN several measures were included to reduce its noise level.
+First and foremost, the designers at LPMB Rubin agreed that noise reduction features palliative exhausted and had to radically new solution.
+All machinery and equipment of the ship were mounted on a frame [what in the West was termed a raft], amortized over durable chassis.
 The gears and equipment are located on a common base isolated from the pressure hull, and the power compartments are also isolated.
-The efficiency of the antihydroacoustic coatings of the light outer hull and inner pressure hulls have been increased.
-Newly designed five-bladed propellers with improved hydroacoustic characteristics are employed.

 |Join the GlobalSecurity.org mailing list|